flutter/flutter/specs/pointer.md

 Each pointer has a list of current targets.

-When a new one enters the system, a non-bubbling ``PointerAddedEvent`` event is fired at the application's document, and the pointer's current targets list is initialised to just that Document object.
+When a new one enters the system, a non-bubbling ``PointerAddedEvent`` event is fired at the application's element tree's root node, and the pointer's current targets list is initialised to just that Root object.

-When it is removed, a non-bubbling ``PointerRemovedEvent`` event is fired at the application's document and at any other objects in the pointer's current targets list.
-Currently, at the time of a ``PointerRemoved``, the list will always consist of only the document.
+When it is removed, a non-bubbling ``PointerRemovedEvent`` event is fired at the application's element tree's root node and at any other objects in the pointer's current targets list.
+Currently, at the time of a ``PointerRemoved``, the list will always consist of only the application's element tree's root node.

 A pointer can be "up" or "down".
 Initially all pointers are "up".